 GM’s X-Frame, upon which millions of GM full-size cars sat from the years 1957 through 1964 (Buick Riviera through 1970), has generated plenty of controversy, speculation, and accusations.
 Since there seems to be no complete survey of the X-Frame—at least any available on the web—let’s lift off all those handsome and finned GM bodies by Fisher, and take a closer look at what’s really under there.

-Starting with a real stunner: The X frame first appeared in 1957, underpinning the new C-Body Cadillacs and Eldorado Brougham (pictured).
-It was obviously conceived as a way to facilitate lowering the total vehicle height, through deep floor wells for the passengers feet to drop essentially to the bottom of the car, unimpeded by frame rails.
+Starting with a real stunner: The X-Frame first appeared in 1957, underpinning the new C-Body Cadillacs and Eldorado Brougham (pictured).
+It was conceived as a way to facilitate lowering the total vehicle height yet still allowing for reasonable leg room via deep floor wells for the passengers’ feet to drop essentially to the bottom of the car, unimpeded by frame rails.
+This was not possible with the ladder frames then in almost universal use, except unibodies, of course.